TELUS Optik TV

 Lead Product Designer

-I designed a native mobile experience to replace a failing web portal causing negative app reviews and support calls.
-I conducted research to identify customer pain points and multiple rounds of user testing to validate designs.
-This grew daily orders from 200 to 2,500+, made mobile the primary channel, and reduced app complaints by 70%.
+I designed a native mobile experience to replace a failing web portal causing negative app feedback and support calls.
+Conducted research to identify customer pain points and multiple rounds of user testing to validate designs.
+This grew daily orders from 200 to 2,500+ and made mobile the primary channel.
 The success of this project led to me becoming the lead designer for TV products (Optik TV & Pik TV) in the My TELUS App.

 Optik TV Allows Customers to Customize and Swap Channel Bundles Within Their TV Subscription